kamildamudi21/pes_pd/README.md

 ### Standard cell Charachterization Flow

-Standard Cell Libraries consist of cells with different functionality/drive strengths.
-These cells need to be characterized by liberty files to be used by synthesis tools to determine optimal circuit arrangement.
-The open-source software GUNA is used for characterization.
+Standard Cell Libraries encompass diverse cells featuring varying functionality and drive strengths.
+These cells must undergo characterization through liberty files to enable synthesis tools to establish the most advantageous circuit configuration.
+The open-source software GUNA serves as the means for conducting this characterization process.

-Characterization is a well-defined flow consisting of the following steps:
+Characterization follows a clearly defined sequence involving the following stages:

-- Link Model File of CMOS containing property definitions
+-Incorporate the Model File for CMOS, which contains property definitions.
-- Specify process corner(s) for the cell to be characterized
+-Define the process corner(s) to characterize the target cell.
-- Specify cell delay and slew thresholds percentages
+-Set the threshold percentages for cell delay and slew.
-- Specify timing and power tables
+-Specify tables for timing and power characteristics.
-- Read the parasitic extracted netlist
+-Read the netlist with parasitic extraction results.
-- Apply input or stimulus
+-Apply input signals or stimuli as required.
-- Provide necessary simulation commands
+-Execute the necessary simulation commands.

 ### General Timing characterization parameters